-- Form a workgroup made up of non-conflicted CoC Board members to lead the performance review, which will include the following at minimum: - Review MOU between the CoC and Collaborative Applicant and status of agreed upon work, - Review CoC staffing and associated performance, - Review status and outcomes of project monitoring and performance evaluation outcomes, - o Review timeliness of submissions of the CoC NOFO and other reports to HUD. - The designated workgroup will present the results of the Collaborative Applicant performance to the CoC Board for consideration, along with a recommendation as to whether to continue to designate the existing Collaborative Applicant or procure a new Collaborative Applicant. - The CoC Board will vote on the recommendation.
+- Form a workgroup made up of non-conflicted CoC Board members to lead the performance review, which will include the following at minimum: - Review MOU between the CoC and Collaborative Applicant and status of agreed upon work, - Review CoC staffing and associated performance, - Review status and outcomes of project monitoring and performance evaluation outcomes, - Review timeliness of submissions of the CoC NOFO and other reports to HUD. - The designated workgroup will present the results of the Collaborative Applicant performance to the CoC Board for consideration, along with a recommendation as to whether to continue to designate the existing Collaborative Applicant or procure a new Collaborative Applicant. - The CoC Board will vote on the recommendation.

-If the CoC Board determines that it needs a new Collaborative Applicant, or if the existing Collaborative Applicant decides that it does not want to continue to be the Collaborative Applicant, the CoC Board will:
+Collaborative Applicant Selection Process: If the CoC Board determines that it needs a new Collaborative Applicant, or if the existing Collaborative Applicant decides that it does not want to continue to be the Collaborative Applicant, the CoC Board will:

 - Form a workgroup made up of non-conflicted CoC Board members to manage the procurement process. - Use a Letter of Interest (LOI) to procure a new Collaborative Applicant.
 The LOI does not need to be posted publicly.
-When considering what to include in the LOI, the CoC will consider the following: - Are they an eligible entity (described below) in good standing with HUD?
+When considering what to include in the LOI, the CoC will consider the following: - Are they an eligible entity (described below) in good standing with HUD? - Does the entity have the staffing and capacity to perform the responsibilities set forth in the CoC's Governance Charter as the responsibility of the Collaborative Applicant?